 |

-the third valve is approximately one and one half times the length of the
+valve is approximately one and one half times the length

-not the case, nor is there any evidence that the valve has been reversed
+the case, nor is there any evidence that the valve has

 So it stands that the third valve is a DESCENDING full step but slightly longer than the first valve.
 The reason it is a little longer is to compensate for the sharpness that occurs when valves are used in combination.
 What this means to the player is that any notes normally played with valves 2 + 3 (e.g. written G#) must be played with 1 + 3.
 Similarly any notes normally played 1 + 3 are now 1 + 2 + 3 and low C# (normally 1 + 2 + 3) can only be played by hand stopping.
 This is a very unusual valve configuration, especially considering that the standard minor third descending valve dates from as early as 1819. |